Critical Gender Studies

 Preparation for the Major and Minor

-All critical gender studies majors and minors are required to take the Introduction to Critical Gender Studies sequence: Critical Gender Studies 2A-B, 100, and 101.
+All critical gender studies majors and minors are required to take the Introduction to Critical Gender Studies sequence: Critical Gender Studies 2A-B, 100A, and 100B.

-To complete a major, students are required to take sixteen courses, comprising four courses in the introductory sequence (2A, 2B, 100, 101), and twelve upper-division courses.
-Six of the upper-division courses must be taken in the CGS program; the other half (six) will be drawn from among the advanced electives taught within departments.
-Three of the advanced elective courses must be in the Humanities Division, the other three in Social Sciences.
-(See information on quarterly course list below.)
-All CGS majors will be assigned a faculty mentor, who will supervise the student’s progress through the program.
+To complete a major, students are required to take fourteen courses, comprising four courses in the introductory sequence (2A, 2B, 100A, 100B), and ten upper-division courses.
+Six of the upper-division courses must be taken in CGS—at least three courses from the intermediate category and at least three courses from the advanced category.
+The other four courses will be drawn from among the CGS applicable electives taught within the Divisions of Social Sciences and Arts and Humanities.

 Quarterly Course List